terefang/rpg-srds/Bare-Bone-Lite-d6/src/main/adoc/BBL_00_SRD_d6.md

 ### Occupational Templates

-You have 25 points for occupational abilities, any left over points (max.
-5) are added to finishing touches.
+You have X points for occupational abilities, any left over points (max.
+X) are added to finishing touches.

 * Proficiency in a skill costs X points.
 * each +1d improvement of a skill costs X points.